spences10/scottspence.com/posts/2020/12/27/make-a-simple-api-endpoint-with-vercel/index.md

 res.setHeader('Access-Control-Allow-Origin', '*')
 ```

-Now that's added I'll need to edploy it again with the `yarn deploy`
+Now that's added I'll need to deploy it again with the `yarn deploy`
 script.

 Now going back to the CodeSandbox example it returns the API response!